Nina’s Tips & Techniques: Chicken Breast

 Whenever I cook chicken breast it comes out dry.
 What am I doing wrong?

-The number one reason chicken gets dry is because it is over-cooked.
+The number one reason chicken gets dry is that it is over-cooked.
 Make sure to cook your chicken to 165 degrees F and no longer.
 I also recommend that chicken breast gets roasted at a lower temperature as high heat tends to dry it out faster.
-Because it is so lean and usually sold without skin I often choose chicken breast as the best option to cut into small pieces for cooking in broth or liquid based sauces (like thai curry, light cream sauce, etc).
+Because it is so lean and usually sold without skin I often choose chicken breast as the best option to cut into small pieces for cooking in broth or liquid-based sauces (like Thai curry, light cream sauce, etc).
 Just make sure to simmer your chicken and not boil it – boiling will leave it dry as well.

 I really like breaded chicken, but when I try to make it at home the breading always falls off, burns or the chicken is raw inside – help!